Steve Hurd: Artworks and projects

 Women's Day & Family Circle magazine covers, a series of drippy paintings from 1996 to 2022, were fertile ground for Hurd's critical commentary on mass media and domestic life.
 These covers, with their visual overload and overt commercialization of guilty pleasures and cultural anxieties, employed bold text to further manipulate readers into buying back their own hopes, fears, and dreams.
 Examples include phrases like "Could your pet be making you sick?", "How your dreams can solve your problems", and "How real women find the time to exercise!" all while prominently featuring images of extravagant cakes and cookies alongside splashy written phrases such as "Desserts your family will love!"
 With their runny washes and drips, Hurd's women's magazine paintings produce a fluid denigration of their subject matter.
-Transforming the content into a visceral experience that invites a second look at what these magazines are promoting and reflects how they see the consuming public; in a sense, they are portraits of America.
+Transforming the content into a visceral experience that invites a second look at what these magazines are promoting.